Guest post by Kirsten of I Still Hate Pickles

 1. Pick One Store and Know It Well

 Each store has its own advantages in terms of savings, whether by great weekly deals or a valued customer program.
 Find a store that you are familiar with and know you can find savings without coupons.
+Become familiar with their shopping policies.

 My store became our local Kroger, even though it doesn’t always have the lowest prices.
 It has separate clearance sections for things like organic, meat, frozen, produce, and general store items.
 Before I really looked, I never saw these areas!

 I also discovered what days of the week tended to have the best mark-downs and planned my trips accordingly.
-I became familiar with their shopping policies, like this one: if an item rings up differently than what the shelf tag says, it’s free.

 2. Make a General List